drizzletow/java-docs/src/README.md

   - title: Common note
     icon: others
-    details: Record some commonly used software and tools download address and use skills, as well as some inconvenient classification of content.
+    details: Record some commonly used software and tools download address and use skills,as well as some inconvenient classification of content.
     link: https://theme-hope.vuejs.press/guide/advanced/pwa.html

   - title: Theme Hope